adzerk/adstax-spark-job-manager/README.md

 ## Development

-The `lib` folder contains all the gem code, while the `bin` contains the scripts to be made available when the gem is installed.
+The `bin` directory contains the scripts to be made available when the gem is installed.

 To install the gem locally without sending it to Nexus, run `rake install`.